redxdev/GodotCSTools/README.md

     public override void _Ready()
     {
-        this.SetupNodeTools(); // required to apply the effects of attributes
+        this.SetupNodeTools(); // required to apply the effects of attributes. `this` is required due to how extension methods work.

         _sprite.Play("SomeAnimation"); // _sprite and _otherNode should now contain nodes!
     }